Pennsylvania voters impose new limits on governor’s powers

 “Last night, Pennsylvanians voted to reject Democrat Gov. Tom Wolf’s overreach of executive powers after his failed COVID response — a clear sign of accountability coming in 2022,” Republican National Committee chair Ronna McDaniel tweeted Wednesday morning.

+In a relatively muted statement Wednesday, Wolf’s office maintained that the disaster declaration does not affect orders designed to prevent COVID-19 from spreading.

+Rather, it relaxes regulations for medical professionals, gives the state access to federal emergency aid and streamlines National Guard deployments, among other things, his office said.

-The two questions led with almost 54% of the vote, with 75% of precincts reporting.
+With votes still being counted Wednesday, support for the two questions led with almost 54% of the vote, with 76% of precincts reporting.
 More than 2 million ballots were cast, still less than a quarter of the state’s 8.7 million registered voters.

-Wolf had opposed them, but has no say in what proposals lawmakers put on ballots to amend the state constitution.

-History was on Republicans’ side.
-The last time voters rejected a ballot question was in 1993, according to information provided by the state.

 The questions asked voters to end a governor’s emergency disaster declaration after 21 days and to give lawmakers the sole authority to extend it or end it at any time with a simple majority vote.